TommasoSorgente/vem-3D-quality-dataset/README.md

 # vem-indicator-3D-dataset
-Datasets used for "A quality indicator for polyhedral meshes in the VEM]{A quality indicator for polyhedral meshes in the Virtual Element Method" by T. Sorgente, S. Biasotti, G. Manzini and M. Spagnuolo.
+Datasets used for "A quality indicator for polyhedral meshes in the Virtual Element Method" by T. Sorgente, S. Biasotti, G. Manzini and M. Spagnuolo.

 ## Content
 The files are organized in folders corresponding to the different meshing techniques and subfolders relative to the different datasets.